-"Now is it possible Master Gotama' to describe a gradual training' gradual practise' and gradual progress in this Dhamma and Vinaya?"
+"Now is it possible Master Gotama' to describe a gradual training' gradual practice' and gradual progress in this Dhamma and Vinaya?"

-"It is possible to describe a gradual training gradual practise and gradual progress in this Dhamma and Vinaya.
-When the Tathagata obtains a person to be tamed he first disciplines him thus: 'Come bhikkhu be virtuous' dwell restrained with the restraint of the Patimokkha perfect in conduct and resort and seeing danger in the slightest faults' train by undertaking the training rules."
+"It is possible to describe a gradual training 'gradual practice' and gradual progress in this Dhamma and Vinaya.
+When the Tathāgata obtains a person to be tamed' he first disciplines him thus: 'Come bhikkhu be virtuous' dwell restrained with the restraint of the Pātimokkha 'perfect in conduct and resort' and seeing danger in the slightest faults' train by undertaking the training rules."